GRANT APPLICATION CYCLE IS CLOSED

 GUIDELINES AND FORMS ARE REVISED AT THE BEGINNING OF EACH GRANT ROUND.
 PLEASE CHECK BACK FOR UPDATED GUIDELINES TO BE POSTED IN ADVANCE OF THE NEXT GRANT APPLICATION ROUND.

 In the meantime, please use the guidelines and forms from the previous application round as an example only to see what is involved in assembling an application.

-View recorded informational webinars for each grant program available through the Consolidated Funding Application.
+View recorded informational webinars for grant programs available through the Consolidated Funding Application (CFA).

-The Consolidated Funding Application is the system to be used to apply for OPRHP's Environmental Protection Fund Grant Program for Parks, Preservation and Heritage (EPF).
-The link to the Governor's website and the CFA is provided below.
+The Consolidated Funding Application is the system to be used to apply for OPRHP's Environmental Protection Fund Grant Program for Parks, Preservation and Heritage (EPF) and the Recreational Trails Program (RTP).
+The link to the Regional Economic Development Councils website and the CFA is provided below.
 Attachments are required to be submitted by the deadline in order to be eligible for these grants.
 Those items are provided in the checklist.
 Templates are provided below for your use for a number of the required documents.

-Grant program questions can be directed to your regional grant administrator.
+Grant program questions can be directed to your regional grants administrator.

 CFA system and process questions should be directed to the regional economic development contact for your region.

 The Consolidated Funding Application is available through: http://regionalcouncils.ny.gov.